ruthvik947/Astro-Pic/readme.txt

-Really simple Google Chrome extension that opens Astronomy Pic of the Day when new tab is opened.
+Stupidly simple Google Chrome extension that opens Astronomy Pic of the Day when new tab is opened.